leaf-ai/studio-go-runner/docs/ci.md

 You can now trigger the first build and test cycle for the repository.
 Once the repository has been built you can proceed to setting up a Kubernetes test cluster than can pull the image(s) from the repository as they are updated via git commits followed by a git push.

-## Development and local build image bootrapping
+## Development and local build image bootstrapping

  This use case uses git commits to trigger builds of CI/CD workflow images occuring within a locally deployed Kubernetes cluster.
 In order to support local Kubernetes clusters the microk8s tool is used, https://microk8s.io/.